 Recommended Post: Linux Terminal Emulator: Top 15 Reviewed and Compared

 The tool has really an admiring desktop environment.
-The software allows you to do the basic tasks like restoring partitions, copying, moving files, resizing partitions etc. Besides, the tool is compatible with various extensions.
+The software allows you to do basic tasks like restoring partitions, copying, moving files, resizing partitions, etc. Besides, the tool is compatible with various extensions.

 6. Palimpsest Disk Utility

 Often the tools used for Linux partition could be used for several other purposes.
 And this is one of those.
 You can use this tool for benchmarking or monitoring purposes too in line with partition.
 The tool gained huge popularity for its simplicity in the user interface section.
 Furthermore, the tool is loaded with a warning system that will inform you immediately about the condition of the partition so that you can take the necessary actions accordingly.
 Besides, you would be able to run some self-tests.
 It certainly will help you to know about the exact condition of the hard disk.

 Qtparted is another wonderful tool for Linux partition.
 But unluckily, the complete development of the tool is still underway.
 Consequently, while applying, you might have some troubles while partitioning with this particular tool.
 Only the advanced users would be able to handle it as they know about the pros and cons of this software.
 But the overall performance of this tool while creating a partition is really praiseworthy.